-October 15, 2020 - 7:00 p.m.
+October 29, 2020 - 7:00 p.m.

-A quorum of the Comprehensive Planning Update Committee of the City of Jersey Village, Texas, convened on October 15, 2020, at 7:00 p.m. via videoconference.
+A quorum of the Comprehensive Planning Update Committee of the City of Jersey Village, Texas, convened on October 29, 2020, at 7:00 p.m. via videoconference.

-A. The meeting was called to order by Dr. Courtney Standlee, Chairperson at 7:04 p.m. and roll was taken.
+A. The meeting was called to order by Dr. Courtney Standlee, Chairperson at 7:03 p.m. and roll was taken.
 The following Committee members were present for the meeting:

 Courtney Standlee Ashley Hart

 Peter Jessup Amy Weyer

-Judy Tidwell
+Judy Tidwell Brittany Davies

-Jennifer McCrea
+Gabriella Hall Anthony Martin

-Gabriella Cole and Anthony Martin were not present at this meeting.
+Jennifer McCrea, and Debra Mergel were not present at this meeting.

-City Staff in attendance: Austin Bleess; City Manager, Harry Ward; Director of Public Works, Christian Somers; Building Official, and Danielle Cordova; Administrative Secretary.
+City Staff in attendance: Austin Bleess; City Manager, Harry Ward; Director of Public Works, Christian Somers; Building Official, Danielle Cordova; Administrative Secretary, and Robert Basford; Director of Parks and Recreation.